 Yolanda is sitting with her legs up on a table, staring at her image in the mirror.
 Her bare legs are like two strong legs of a stallion.
 She looks like a goddess awaiting her maidens.
 A cigarette hangs freely from her right hand.
 There is a curious gaze she holds, as she handles her hair brushing it slightly away from her face.
-Her image is static in the mirror framed in by brick on either side.
+Her image is static in the mirror framed by brick on either side.
 Such a soft visage enclosed within a wall with two small lights to light her dressing table.
-She’s about to sip her drink, when ‘Gypsy’ knocks on the door and calls out her name “Yolanda” “Yes” “I want you to meet a friend of mine…Bill Sweeney…he does a night club column for the times.”
+She’s about to sip her drink, when ‘Gypsy’ knocks on the door and calls out her name “Yolanda” “Yes” “I want you to meet a friend of mine…Bill Sweeney…he does a nightclub column for the Times.”
 Yolanda says how do you do.
 Looking pleasantly at the tall man in the doorway.

-Bill goes to pet the top of Devil, the Great Dane’s head, now present in mid screen.
+Bill goes to pet the top of Devil, the Great Dane’s head, now present in mid-screen.
 We hear his low growls.
-Yolanda tells him, “He doesn’t like to be patted” She says softly, “Lye down Devil” This dog is slightly more imposing than her first dog Rusty the little terrier.
+Yolanda tells him, “He doesn’t like to be patted,” She says softly, “Lye down Devil” This dog is slightly more imposing than her first dog Rusty the little terrier.

 She is guarding herself with ‘bigger dogs‘ since the first attack.
 Also reflecting how her Id has become more mistrustful and aggressive.